Indonesian pill (Gandarusa)

-This nonhormonal pill, derived from the plant justicia gendarussa, could be the first new male contraceptive to market next year (2013), but with a caveat: just the Indonesian market.
+This nonhormonal pill, derived from the plant Justicia gendarussa, could be the first new male contraceptive to market, but with a caveat: just the Indonesian market.
 But men outside Indonesia will probably be doing whatever they can to get ahold of it.

-We expect that given how long the approvals process would take in other countries, enterprising men outside Indonesia won’t be waiting and will be finding a way to get the pill from Indonesia (or get themselves to Indonesia) once it is on the market there.
+We expect that given how long the approvals process would take in other countries, some highly-motivated men outside Indonesia won’t be waiting and will be finding a way to get the pill from Indonesia (or get themselves to Indonesia) once it is on the market there.

 2011 PBS Newshour special on Gandarusa: Indonesian Plant Shows Promise for Male Birth Control

 2011/2012 news coverage: Global Post, Elements

 Facebook discussion of justicia gendarussa by men trying it or trying to get it